FurrField-Studio/PropertyGenerators/Readme.md

 # Property Generators

-This is roslyn source generator to save time writing access properties for private variables in Unity.
+Automatically generate public properties for your private fields in Unity, saving you boilerplate code and ensuring consistency between runtime and editor behaviors.

 # Table of Contents
 - [Installation](#installation)